-For many, his reputation was tarnished due to several violent interactions with fellow wrestlers and mean-spirited ribbing, though he leaves behind a fantastic legacy in the ring.
-He inspired so many, including the likes of Davey Boy Smith Jr., former WWE Cruiserweight Champion T.J.
+His reputation was tarnished for many due to several violent interactions with fellow wrestlers and mean-spirited ribbing, though he leaves behind a fantastic legacy in the ring.
+He inspired so many, including Davey Boy Smith Jr., former WWE Cruiserweight Champion T.J.
 Perkins, inaugural WWE United Kingdom Champion Tyler Bate, former World Heavyweight Champion Chris Benoit, and many countless others.
 May he rest in peace.

 For stories covering the troubled side of Dynamite Kid, don’t miss: